Northern Territory History Grants

 Terms of the grants.
 Grant recipients are required to sign an agreement undertaking to abide by the conditions described below.
 The NT History Grants Committee reserves the right to attach specific conditions to the expenditure of the Grant allocations.

 Timing.
-The project or part of the project so far as the commitment to the Grant is concerned is to be completed within nine (9) months of notification of the Grant unless agreed otherwise.
+The project or part of the project so far as the commitment to the Grant is concerned is to be completed within twelve (12) months of notification of the Grant unless agreed otherwise.

-A Grant recipient is expected to report progress to the NT History Grants Committee four (4) months after receiving payment of the Grant.
-Upon conclusion of the project a final report detailing the project and related expenditure must be presented to the NT History Grants Committee.
+A Grant recipient is expected to report progress to the NT History Grants Committee five (5) months after receiving payment of the Grant.

 Termination/Suspension.
 A Grant may be suspended or terminated before the approved completion date either at the request of the recipient or if, in the opinion of the NT History Grants Committee, performance is unsatisfactory or the conditions governing the Grant are not being observed.